-Building CATALYST's origin comes from what is now referred to as Industrialized or Manufacturing-inspired Construction.
-CATALYST tackles the problems that The McKinsey Global Institute tacled in their 2017 Report: Reinventing Construction – the route to higher productivity This report calls out construction as “… stuck in a time warp.
-In the United States since 1945, productivity in manufacturing… has grown by as much as 1,500 percent; productivity in construction has barely increased at all.”
+Full implementation of the Systems Approach tackles the problems that The McKinsey Global Institute cited in their 2017 Report: Reinventing Construction – the route to higher productivity.
 McKinsey’s research and analysis led them to make several recommendations.
 Three of these align with the Systems Approach:

 - Restructure misaligned reward and contracting – In construction profit increases as cost and billable hours (effort) increase.
 This drives up both.
 CATALYST-based Systems Approach provides impartial value determination.
 This enables the design and building team compensation (return on effort) to improve by reduced (rather increased) cost and effort – as is the case in manufacturing.